Student Attendance Rate

 3) Calculate the average number of students present during your monitoring visits (e.g. 300 students present during the first visit, 250 during the second visit, 350 during the third visit - the average is 300 students).

-4) To calculate the overall attendance rate, divide the average number of students present during your monitoring visits in a given period by the number of students enrolled in the monitored classes and multiply the result by 100.
+4) To calculate the overall attendance rate, divide the average number of students present during your monitoring visits in a given period by the number of students enrolled in the monitored classes.
+Multiply the result by 100 to convert it to a percentage.

 Disaggregate the data by gender and specific vulnerable groups, such as minorities or children with disability.